A meditation on place, people and planet

 PhD | MSci | MA | Shinpiden (Usai Reiki Ryoho)

-Tracey was recently awarded a full scholarship for 2nd PhD which explores climate resilient home design for flood futures at University of Queensland.
+In late 2025, Tracey was awarded a full scholarship for 2nd PhD which explores lifecycle design for futuring climate resilient homes at University of Queensland.
 Her research on issues related to belonging, place, wellbeing and pro-environmental behaviour change underpin her ethos and focus as a transdisciplinary practitioner.
 This research supports the work of Treecreate Studio Inc. a non-profit charity founded by Tracey in 2019.

 Facilitator | Mentor | Guide